kobusjoubert/oanda_api_v20/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

-## TODO

-There are still a lot to be added to this gem:

-- Unit tests using RSpec.
-- ...